Remote Build & Test support for VRChat avatars

 Setting up file sharing

-First, on the machine that runs your VRChat client, press Win+R and type: %UserProfile%\AppData\LocalLow\VRChat\VRChat\
+First, on the machine that runs your VRChat client, press Win+R (or click on Start and select “Run”) and type: %UserProfile%\AppData\LocalLow\VRChat\VRChat\.
+This will open up an Explorer window showing a bunch of other folders.

-, select “Show More Options…” and then “Properties.”
+Right-click on Avatars, select “Show More Options…” and then “Properties.”

 Go to the Sharing tab, then click “Share…” and add your user to the list and click the “Share” button.

 Next, back on the properties window, click “Advanced Sharing…”, then “Permissions,” then “Add.”
-In the “Enter the object names” text area, type your username, then click “Check Names,” which should complete your username to the full sharing name of the user (usually COMPUTERNAME\username
+In the “Enter the object names” text area, type your username, then click “Check Names,” which should complete your username to the full sharing name of the user (usually COMPUTERNAME\username).

 Finally, back on the permissions window, select your username and check the “Allow” box for “Full Control.”